spdx/spdx-spec/chapters/document-creation-information.md

 ### 6.8.2 Intent

-Here, the generation method will assist the recipient of the SPDX file in assessing the general reliability/accuracy of the analysis information.
+Here, the generation method will assist the recipient of the SPDX Document in assessing the general reliability/accuracy of the analysis information.

 ### 6.8.3 Examples